Updated: Sep 19

-56. Provide you with signed copies of Listing Agreement.
+56. Provide you with signed copies of the Listing Agreement.

-57. Submit Home Warranty application for conveyance at time of sale.
+57. Submit Home Warranty application for conveyance at the time of sale.

 58. Send emails to all registered buyers on our website looking to buy a home in your area with a flyer and open house information.